 The polished contact surface makes better contact with the CPU.
 As for the top surface, it is constructed out of Plexi glass-like material.
 Installation is easy, and everything necessary is included in the accessories.
-This includes mounting screws, mounting springs, an AM4 bracket, rubber backplate gasket, and even a small tube of Hydronaut thermal paste.
+This includes mounting screws, mounting springs, an AM4 bracket, a rubber backplate gasket, and even a small tube of Hydronaut thermal paste.

 Apart from that, this CPU block is quite pleasing to the eye.
 It doesn’t have any RGB, but the combination of copper and plexiglass looks incredible.
 Mix that with some white or light-colored coolant, and it’ll look very unique.
 It earns a lot of points for that alone.
 However, since this is a premium EWKB water block, it does cost a pretty penny.
 It might just be the best AMD CPU water block out there, however.

 You can’t talk about water cooling components without at least mentioning Thermaltake.
 Since they also make cases, fans, and other components, they are a recognizable brand for the average Joe.
 However, the Thermaltake Pacific RGB Water Block is anything but average, far from it.
 It also happens to have great value for money.

 Thermaltake could have slapped on their “Ring RGB” moniker on here like they do with several of their RGB products.
 They clearly have a design theme running through all of their modern products.
 This water block has a black top plate surrounded by RGB all around.
 A quick glance and you’ll know what we mean by the Ring RGB effect.
 It does make this block the best RGB CPU water block on our list.